tOkeshu/hibuddy/README.md

 ## Bugs/Pitfalls

-  * For now, because of the lack of full NAT traversal ability in the current Firefox Nightly build (2012-11-13), **the application only work for people which are in the same network**.
+  * For now, because of the lack of full NAT traversal ability in the current Firefox Nightly build (2012-11-13), **it only works if people are in the same network than the application**.

 ## License